BradleyMerrillT/ProjectPrevent/Readme.md

 ### Sample Data Note

 We have provided two sample datasets of our CSA data where the variable names are the same as our original, however all the values are randomly generated.
-These files are called *sample_data_capstone.csv* and *sample_missing_reports.csv*.
+These files are called *sample_csa_data.csv* and *sample_missing_reports.csv*.
 The data types in the sample sets match the original data types used.
 The original CSA data cannot be provided as it is IRB restricted.
-You can apply for access to the original data set or learn more at the [U.S. Department of Health & Human Services](https://www.acf.hhs.gov/cb/data-research/ncands).
+These sample files can be used in the notebook in place of *final_csa_all_y.csv* and *missing_reports.csv* respectively to have the notebook run as intended.You can apply for access to the original data set or learn more at the [U.S. Department of Health & Human Services](https://www.acf.hhs.gov/cb/data-research/ncands).
+Additionally, we have provided a full sample dataset called *sample_data_capstone.csv* which shows a final version of the dataframe we used in our analysis without needing to run the notebook.

 ## Dependencies